+SW 1 SCSI ID Setting

+SW1-1 SW1-2 SW1-3 ID

+OFF OFF OFF 0

+ON OFF OFF 1

+OFF ON OFF 2

+ON ON OFF 3

+OFF OFF ON 4

+ON OFF ON 5

+OFF ON ON 6

+ON ON ON 7

-2.16 Using More Than One Drive You will probably want to control at least one tape and one disk with the SCZ-5.
+2.16 Using More Than One Drive You will probably want to control at least one tape with the SCZ-6T.
 You can have up to seven devices on its SCSI bus.
 There is a limit to the cumulative length of the SCSI cables, and only the last drive can be terminated.

+-------------------------------------- --- --

 How Many Drives can be Added?
-The SCZ-5 Multifunction SCSI Controller is designed to support up to seven devices on its SCSI bus.
-You can use any combination of disk, optical disk and tape, within these constraints: • At this time the MTJ (tape) driver under AOS/VS can only recognize four logical units per device code. • The DPJ (disk) driver under AOS/VS supports up to 8 logical disk units. • Each drive, and the controller, must have a different SCSI ID. • The cumulative total cable lengths of all drives attached to one SCZ-5 must not exceed 25 meters (82 feet) for differential drives and 6 meters (19.6 feet) for single-ended.
+The SCZ-6T SCSI Tape Controller is designed to support up to seven devices on its SCSI bus.
+You can use any combination of tape, within these constraints:

+• At this time the MTJ (tape) driver under AOS/VS can only recognize four logical units per device code.

+• Each drive, and the controller, must have a different SCSI ID.

+• The cumulative total cable lengths of all drives attached to one SCZ-6T must not exceed 25 meters (82 feet) for differential drives and 6 meters (19.6 feet) for single- ended.
 If there is cabling inside a peripheral enclosure, the length must be included in the total.

 Cabling Issues To comply with FCC regulations, all external cables must be shielded.
 It is necessary to use shielded cables with a characteristic impedance of 120 ohms (or greater) for single- ended, and 100 ohms (or greater) for differential drives.
-It is best to use cables of the same characteristic impedance on the same bus to minimize discontinuities and signal reflections.
+It is best to use cables of the same characteristic impedance on the same bus to minimize signal reflections.
 Call a Zetaco representative for more information on available cables and lengths.
-Do not exceed the maximum cumulative lengths.
+Do not exceed the maximum cumulative lengths .

 Figure 2.16 depicts a series of drives.
 Add the cable lengths using the following formula to determine whether you are over the limit.
-(To convert to feet, 39.37 inches are in one meter.) n = number of devices on bus L = length of cables between devices d = length of drive internal cable
+(To convert to feet, 39.37 inches are in one meter.)

+n = number of devices on bus L = length of cables between devices d = length of drive internal cable